Emerging Threats

 Think you’ve been exposed?

-Even when the specifics of the issue remain to be disclosed, this situation is similar to another set of cyber attacks conducted to Colonial Pipeline, MGM and Clorox, which highlights a critical truth: many attacks exploit basic oversights rather than highly sophisticated techniques, taking advantage of simple and preventable errors.
+Even when the specifics of the issue remain to be disclosed, this situation is similar to another set of cyber attacks conducted to Colonial Pipeline, MGM, and Clorox, which highlights a critical truth: Many attacks exploit basic oversights rather than highly sophisticated techniques, taking advantage of simple and preventable errors.

-Mistakes, misconfigurations and the lack of periodic tests might lead to security gaps in any organization.
-If you believe that your organization may be at risk of a similar event, you need to perform a security assessment to confirm.
+Mistakes, misconfigurations, and the lack of periodic tests might lead to security gaps in any organization.
+If you believe your organization may be at risk of a similar event, you need to perform a security assessment to confirm.
 Red Sentry’s exploit engine can perform a proof of concept to confirm your vulnerability status.
 Reach out today for a free security scan

 Matias Arancibia